Majoring in Communications

-The communications major provides a broad spectrum of training that allows students to pursue careers in multimedia, the business world, and other professions.
+Communication programs provide a broad spectrum of training that allows students to pursue careers in multimedia, the business world, and other professions.
 Although many programs are on-campus, it is also possible to get an online communications degree.
 Most communications majors offer different tracks of study that allow students to focus their education toward such areas as:

 - Visual communications

 - Written journalism

 - Web design